Ready to Retire

 Along with your Retirement Application, there are additional documents you must submit.
 To ensure you don’t overlook anything and to avoid delays, we’ve created a Retirement Checklist of everything you need to include with your application.

-Consent of Spouse Form Your spouse must complete this form and have his/her signature notarized if you elect the maximum benefit or a joint and survivor benefit for a beneficiary other than your spouse. |
+Your spouse must complete this form and have their signature notarized if you elect the Maximum Benefit Option or the Joint and Survivor Benefit Option for a beneficiary other than your spouse.

-Certified Birth Certificate or Passport A certified birth certificate is a legal document issued by the vital records office in the state where you were born.
+A certified birth certificate is a legal document issued by the vital records office in the state where you were born.
 The certified copy has a raised seal, the signature of the Local Registrar, and is printed on security paper.
-DERP will not accept a birth registration, driver’s license, or hospital-issued birth certificate.
-If you don’t have your certified birth certificate, contact the vital records office in the state you were born to request your birth certificate. |

 Social Security Estimate or Award Letter

-Marriage Certificate/Common Law Affidavit (provide copy if applicable) |
+Marriage Certificate/Common Law Affidavit

-Medicare Card or Medicare Entitlement Letter of Award (provide copy if applicable) If you intend to enroll in a Medicare Advantage medical plan through DERP and already have Medicare, you will need to provide a copy of your Medicare card showing you have Parts A and B. If you have applied and been approved, but haven’t received your card, you will need to provide a copy of your Medicare Entitlement Letter of Award.
-Visit the Medicare website for more information and to create or log in to your account. |
+If you intend to enroll in a Medicare Advantage plan through DERP and already have Medicare, you must provide a copy of your Medicare card showing you have Parts A and B. If you’ve applied and been approved, but haven’t received your card, you must provide a copy of your Medicare Entitlement Letter of Award.

-Decree of Dissolution of Marriage (provide copy if applicable) | X |
+Decree of Dissolution of Marriage

 Step 2 – Review and Decide